syrop/syrop.github.io/_posts/2019-03-24-viewmodel-and-compositedisposable.markdown

 ## Donations

 If you've enjoyed this article, consider donating some bitcoin at the address below.
-You can also look at my [donations page][donations].
+You may also look at my [donations page][donations].

 BTC: bc1qncxh5xs6erq6w4qz3a7xl7f50agrgn3w58dsfp